MattechLab/monalisa/_sources/2-5_coil_sensitivity_map.rst.txt

 On the right, the navigation and the trajectory type can be selected, as well as an option to remove oversampled data.

 .. note::
-   Only the non-cartesian trajectory and the navigation using the SI line is implemented.
+   Only the non-cartesian trajectory and the navigation using the SI line are implemented.

 This has to be done for the body coil first and then for the surface coils.
 To select a good number for the shots to be dropped as they are taken before the steady state is reached, a figure is shown.